Arpit6055/Csv-scanner/README.md

 Open ".env.example" and add your MongoDB URI, local or Atlas and other credentials and then change the file name to ".env"

 ### Usage
+Download this repository and open the downloaded repo on your terminal.
+After that edit .env.example file as mentioned above, Put your credentials in .env file and the run the following command in your terminal

 ```sh
 $ npm install